 Teaching basic reading to non-English speaking children is like a race in a hurdle.
 But it can be fun if you know where to begin and you know how to teach young children.

 Here are some reminders when you decide to do your tutoring job at home.

 - Planning includes considering your budget.
 Your question should be; how can I manage my expenses while waiting for students to come?
 Of course, you don’t expect an immediate income.
 You should have at least set aside some money to spend before money from your tutorial job starts coming

 .2.
 SET GOALS

-So what should you do about your goal setting?
+So what should you do with your goal setting?

 Simple, just set goals that are achievable.
 Make sure that you are setting goals that you know you can handle and thus achieve.

-Next, set short term and long term goals.
-Your short term goal is to have immediate income once the end of the month arrives.
-Your long term goal is how to maintain a good number of students.
+Next, set short-term and long-term goals.
+Your short-term goal is to have an immediate income once the end of the month arrives.
+Your long-term goal is how to maintain a good number of students.

 3. KEEP YOUR STANDARD HIGH

 - You are set to go into business so you aim for a high standard of teaching and other tutorial services.
 This is not easy to achieve being that, there are several tutorial centers popping like mushrooms.
 Your edge is when you are able to establish a standard that people will start to seek.